The EKOR-stratification on the Siegel modular variety with parahoric level structure: Pairs and displays

 is of constant rank $h - r$. \end{itemize} \end{theorem}

 \begin{proof} See \cite[Proposition 4.1 and Theorem 5.1]{lau-10}.
-For the last claim we can use \Cref{lem:chains-rank} to reduce to the situation that $R = k$ is an algebraically closed field of characteristic $p$ where the statement is a standard result from classical Dieudonné theory. \end{proof}
+For the last claim we can use \Cref{lem:chains-rank} to reduce to the situation where $R = k$ is an algebraically closed field of characteristic $p$, where the statement is a standard result from classical Dieudonn\'e theory. \end{proof}